 -John Whalen, Whalen's Greenhouses

-Objective: As Associate Creative Director at Nutrisystem part of my role was to promote our medical channel.
-Nutrisystem D is their diabetic program.
-I created print ads for placement in medical magazines, showcasing our clinical studies and promoting the benefits of the program.
-I also created educational brochures sent in the form of direct mail to educate customers.
+Objective: Promote medical channel, Nutrisystem D (diabetic program).
+Print ads for placement in medical magazines, showcasing clinical studies and promoting the program benefits.
+Created educational brochures in the form of direct mail to educate customers.

-Direction/Design: Many considerations were taken when working with collaterals promoting Nutrisystem D. The target audience in this arena cares much more about health than vanity and clinical information about blood sugars and A1Cs becomes very important when marketing to them.
-Our relationship with the American Diabetes Association had influence on the language we used and it was necessary to work closely with our legal department to ensure compliance with medical restrictions.
-The brand colors were blue and yellow and we used the orange and green from our direct business for pop.
+Direction/Design: Many considerations were involved with collaterals promoting Nutrisystem D. The target audience in this arena cares much more about health than vanity and clinical information about blood sugars and A1Cs is essential to communication.
+Our relationship with the American Diabetes Association influenced the language used and it was necessary to work closely with our legal department to ensure compliance with medical publishing regulations.
+The brand colors were blue and yellow and we used the orange and green from our direct business concept for pop.

 Objective: R. Noel Shaak is an artist and illustrator who was breaking into the gallery scene in Philadelphia.
 He needed an identity package that would showcase his work and aesthetic.

 Direction/Design: The artist was looking to turn a sketch of his identity symbol (seen in the O) into a versatile logo.
 A complementary, strong and sketchy font and an earthy, mustard yellow were incorporated to create the final logo.